A vintage J-45 from the mid-1960s, featuring the iconic faded cherry sunburst finish.

 Electric Guitar/ElectricBass/Effector/Amplifier (Adjustment Warranty: Up to 5 Years) If your product malfunctions or stops producing sound after purchase, we will provide free service.
 The warranty period varies by product.

-Acoustic Guitar (Peace of Mind Warranty: Up to 6 months) We will provide free service for any defects arising from normal use within one month or six months after purchase.
+Acoustic Guitar (Peace of Mind Warranty: Up to 6 months) We will provide free service for any malfunctions occurring during normal use within one month or six months after purchase.

-Wind instruments (up to 1 year) Upon arrival, we perform internal cleaning, replace consumables as needed, and carry out necessary repairs and maintenance.
+Wind instruments (up to 1 year) Upon arrival, we perform internal tube cleaning, appropriate replacement of consumables, and necessary repairs and maintenance.
 Should the instrument malfunction or cease to produce sound during normal use, we will address the issue free of charge.